-Faculty advisors are available for day and evening students.
+Faculty advisors are available for all students.
 All students are assigned an advisor whether they attend on a full-time or a part-time basis.
-Day and evening faculty advisors maintain regular office hours to accommodate students.
+Advisors maintain regular office hours to accommodate students.

 Special Credit students or students who have not yet made a career choice are also assigned an advisor.
 This advisor is usually a counselor or a specified faculty advisor who works with these students until they make a career choice.
 Once a career choice is made, they are assigned a faculty advisor in their program area.